timlabs/uscode/United States Code/TITLE 31-MONEY AND FINANCE/SUBTITLE II-THE BUDGET PROCESS/CHAPTER 11-THE BUDGET AND FISCAL, BUDGET, AND PROGRAM INFORMATION/CHAPTER 11-THE BUDGET AND FISCAL, BUDGET, AND PROGRAM INFORMATION.md

 ### §1126.
 Program Management Improvement Officers and Program Management Policy Council
 * (a) PROGRAM MANAGEMENT IMPROVEMENT OFFICERS.—

-  * (1) DESIGNATION.—The head of each agency described in section 901(b) shall designate a senior executive of the agency as the Program Management Improvement Officer of the agency.
+  * (1) DESIGNATION.—The head of each agency described in section 901(b) shall designate a senior executive of the agency, who has significant program and project management oversight responsibilities, as the Program Management Improvement Officer of the agency.

   * (2) FUNCTIONS.—The Program Management Improvement Officer of an agency designated under paragraph (1) shall—